 6. Bankruptcy

-The Bankruptcy Law (Ley de Quiebras y Suspensión de Pagos or LQYSP) regulates bankruptcy in Mexico.
-Under the LQYSP, in general terms, merchants that cannot meet their liabilities may submit a petition to the judicial authorities, which will enable them to enter into a repayment agreement with their creditors.
+The Bankruptcy Law (Ley de Quiebras y Suspensión de Pagos, LQYSP) regulates bankruptcy in Mexico.
+In general terms, under the LQYSP, merchants that cannot meet their liabilities may submit a petition to the judicial authorities, which will enable them to enter into a repayment agreement with their creditors.
 Once this agreement is entered into, a term is agreed to within which the debtor will meet its liabilities.
 If the debtor is unable to meet its liabilities, all of its assets will be sold in a public auction, after the trial ends.

 F. Maquiladora Program